simmubhangu/eyantra_drone/README.md

 # pluto_drone
-Metapackage to control the plutodrone via service
+Metapackage to control the plutodrone via service and topic